 How do I apply?

-To apply for assisted school travel, parents must complete Part A of the Application for Assisted School Travel (PDF 504.74KB) and submit it to the school.
+To apply for assisted school travel, parents must complete Part A of the application form and submit it to the school.

 The diagram below illustrates the student application journey:

 Who approves applications and organises assisted school travel?

 The school lodges your application for assessment and processing by ASTP.
 Where possible, ASTP will do this within seven (7) working days and you will be advised in writing of the outcome.

 If travel is approved, ASTP will organise the transport arrangements for your child.
 Before transport commences the contractor/driver will contact you regarding pick up and drop off times to and from your child's school.

 Once transport is approved, drivers cannot transport students to alternate addresses without prior approval from the ASTP.

 Transport requests for National Disability Insurance Scheme funded services before or after school – such as respite, therapy, or community access – should be discussed first with the student's National Disability Insurance Agency planner.

 What can I do if my application is not approved?

 Contact the school in the first instance to discuss the reasons why your application was not approved.